PlanetaryRobotics/IrisRoverPackage/Apps/FlightSoftware/Primer.md

 # F-Prime Primer

-Justin N.

-Read the F-Prime user guide for more information!
+Notes about F-Prime by Justin N. **Read the F-Prime user guide and source for more information!**

 ## Differentiating Telemetry and Logs